We live in a time that points to the possibilities of a future of equality and regeneration.

 Content is woven around history, current critical theory and semiotics, and exposure to diverse representation, as well as practical application of art and design process.
 Design is much more than a visual medium—it is fundamentally a human communication channel and invention tool.
 I use the classroom as a laboratory—change is present there as the environment changes.
 For me, the task is to meet each and every students’ desire for education, and to transform their perception and expectation of education and learning that is in synthesis with their individuality, life experience, values, and ambitions.

-Secrets from the Design Studio: Techniques to Make Your Graphic Design Sing!
+Secrets from the Design Studio: Techniques to Make Your Graphic Design Sing!— 2020 and 2021 The Program for Visual Arts Education, Hunter College/CUNY, New York, NY.

-“Rethinking Graphic Design Pedagogy for the CUNY Academic Commons: On Process, Generosity, and Creative Collaboration in Mapping a Foundation Graphic Design Course for Faculty and Instructors”
+“Rethinking Graphic Design Pedagogy for the CUNY Academic Commons: Process, Generosity, and Creative Collaboration—Mapping a Foundation Graphic Design Course for Faculty and Instructors”

-The Journal of Interactive Technology & Pedagogy, Issue 22.
-Publication date: May 2023.
+The Journal of Interactive Technology & Pedagogy, Issue 18.
+Anticipated publication date: 2023.

 https://graphicdesign.commons.gc.cuny.edu/